fbpx

 • CT imaging confirmed natural occurrences of soft cells in nautilus shells

-This research not only expands our understanding of geometry but also emphasizes the interconnectedness of mathematics with natural phenomena.
+This research expands our understanding of geometry and emphasizes the interconnectedness of mathematics with natural phenomena.

 Conclusion: A New Perspective on Geometry